American Museum of Natural History: Research Library

 The Research Library is open to staff and public visitors, and is on the fourth floor of the museum.
 The Library collects materials covering such subjects as mammalogy, earth and planetary science, astronomy and astrophysics, anthropology, entomology, herpetology, ichthyology, paleontology, ethology, ornithology, mineralogy, invertebrates, systematics, ecology, oceanography, conchology, exploration and travel, history of science, museology, bibliography, genomics, and peripheral biological sciences.
-The collection is rich in retrospective materials — some going back to the 15th century — that are difficult to find elsewhere.
+The collection has many retrospective materials, some going back to the 15th century, that are difficult to find elsewhere.

-History

-In its early years, the Library expanded its collection mostly through such gifts as the John C. Jay conchological library, the Carson Brevoort library on fishes and general zoology, the ornithological library of Daniel Giraud Elliot, the Harry Edwards entomological library, the Hugh Jewett collection of voyages and travel and the Jules Marcou geology collection.
-In 1903 the American Ethnological Society deposited its library in the museum and in 1905 the New York Academy of Sciences followed suit by transferring its collection of 10,000 volumes.
+In its early years, the Library expanded its collection mostly through such gifts as John Clarkson Jay's conchological library, Carson Brevoort's library on fishes and general zoology, Daniel Giraud Elliot's ornithological library, S. Lowell Elliot's collection of books and pamphlets on various subjects, Harry Edwards's entomological library, the Hugh Jewett collection of voyages and travel, and Jules Marcou's geology collection.
+In the 1900s, the library continued to grow with donations from figures and organizations such as Egbert Viele, the American Ethnological Society, Joel Asaph Allen, Hermon Carey Bumpus, and Henry Fairfield Osborn.

+The new Library was designed by the firm Roche-Dinkeloo in 1992.
+The space is 55000 sqft and includes five different "conservation zones", including the 50-person reading room, public offices, and temperature- and humidity-controlled rooms.
 Today, the Library's collections contain over 550,000 volumes of monographs, serials, pamphlets, reprints, microforms, and original illustrations, as well as film, photographic, archives and manuscripts, fine art, memorabilia and rare book collections.